Interbotix/HROS5-Framework/README.md

 **Please visit the [HROS5-Framework Github Wiki](https://github.com/Interbotix/HROS5-Framework/wiki) for more information on using this software and robotics platform.**

-Contributions & authoring to codebase provided by Trossen Robotics, Farrell Robotics, AlterRobotics, Zerom, ROBOTIS, KevinO, KurtE.
+Contributions & authoring to codebase provided by Farrell Robotics, Interbotix, DresnerRobotics, Zerom, ROBOTIS, KevinO, KurtE.
 A special thanks to Farrell Robotics, a massive contributor and resource for humanoid robots & additions to the Darwin-OP framework.

 All code within project is GPL GNU v3.